publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stII/ptD/ch89/m__us_usc_t40_s8905.md

  __Amendments__

     2014—Subsec. (b)(7).
 [Pub.
 L. 113–291, § 3054(c)(1)][/us/pl/113/291/s3054/c/1], struck out par.
-(7) which read as follows: “Donor contributions to commemorative works shall not be acknowledged in any manner as part of the commemorative work or its site.”
+(7).
+Text read as follows: “Donor contributions to commemorative works shall not be acknowledged in any manner as part of the commemorative work or its site.”

     Subsec. (c).
 [Pub.
 L. 113–291, § 3054(c)(2)][/us/pl/113/291/s3054/c/2], added subsec. (c).